-The EPA-rich algae oil in our products comes from Phaeodactylum tricornutum, diatom microalgae grown at our own farm.
-Phaeodactylum is a primary producer of omega-3 EPA in nature, at the basis of the marine food chain in the oceans.
-Our EPA-oil naturally also contains other healthy substances such as xanthophylls and fucoxanthin.
+The EPA-rich algae oil in our products comes from Phaeodactylum tricornutum, a diatom microalga grown at our own farm.
+Phaeodactylum is a primary producer of omega-3 EPA in nature, as the basis of the marine food chain in the ocean.
+Our EPA-oil naturally contains other healthy substances as well, including xanthophylls and fucoxanthin.
 We prefer to leave the oil in its most natural, unprocessed form.
-Hence, you might notice a seaweedy smell, and the dark orange colour from the natural carotenoids in the oil.
-All these substances add to the nutritional value of this precious oil.
-This ingredient is unique on the market and you can find it in our Simris® Algae Omega-3 and Simris® Algae Omega-3 for Athletes products.
-And nowhere else.
+Hence, you might notice a seaweedy smell and the dark orange colour from the natural carotenoids in the oil.
+All of these substances add to the nutritional value of this precious oil.
+This ingredient is unique on the market and can only be found in Simris products.
+Nowhere else.

-The omega-3 DHA in our products come from Schizochytrium sp. algae.
-We started by growing EPA algae at our farms, and pending expansion including our own production of DHA, we currently source our DHA oil from a European supplier.
-Schizochytrium is a natural producer of omega-3 DHA.
-Good to know: There exist industrially evolved Schizochytrium variants that produce both DHA and EPA due to mutagenesis by chemical treatment and radiation.
-These ingredients can be found widely among algae omega-3 brands on the market.
+The omega-3 DHA in our products comes from Schizochytrium sp. algae, which produce DHA naturally.
+We currently grow EPA algae at our farm.
+Pending expansion of the farm, we plan to begin our own production of DHA as well; in the meantime, our DHA oil is sourced from a European supplier.
+Good to know: There exist industrially evolved Schizochytrium sp. variants that produce both DHA and EPA through a process called mutagenesis.
+This process involves both chemical treatment and radiation.
+The ingredients produced by mutagenesis can be found widely among algae omega-3 brands on the market.
 Simris never uses these kinds of strains.
-We prefer the natural variety of different algae, rather than lab-created industrial variants.
-Hence, we blend the oil from naturally DHA-producing Schizochytrium with the natural EPA oil from the algae grown at our own farms.
+We prefer the natural varieties of different algae rather than lab-created industrial variants.
+Hence, we blend the natural DHA oil extracted from Schizochytrium sp. algae with the natural EPA oil from the algae grown at our own farms.

-Astaxanthin is a powerful, crimson-red antioxidant produced naturally by Haematococcus pluvialis.microalgae as a protective substance.
+Astaxanthin is a powerful, crimson-red antioxidant produced naturally by Haematococcus pluvialis microalgae as a protective substance.
 Astaxanthin from algae is what gives flamingos their pretty pink feathers, and is the reason why salmon and many seafoods are pink or reddish.
 Both the supplements and fish farming industries often use synthetic astaxanthin, which is cheaper than natural astaxanthin from algae and less potent.
-Needless to say, Simris uses only natural astaxanthin from Haematococcus algae, grown at our friends' facility in Gustavsberg in Sweden who were in fact the first to develop this amazing marine carotenoid.
-You'll find astaxanthin in Simris® Algae Omega-3 for Athletes.
+Needless to say, Simris uses only natural astaxanthin from Haematococcus algae, grown at our friends' facility in Gustavsberg in Sweden (who were in fact the first to develop this amazing marine carotenoid!).

-The organic cold-pressed flaxseed oil in our products comes from Gunnarshög Gård, an oilseed farm owned by the Nilsson family since 1897, just five minutes from our algae farm.
+The organic, cold-pressed flaxseed oil in our products comes from Gunnarshög Gård, an oilseed farm that has been owned by the Nilsson family since 1897, located just five minutes from our algae farm.
 Flaxseed oil is a rich source of alpha-linolenic acid (ALA), the shorter omega-3-fatty acid found in land-based plants.
-By adding flaxseed oil to our EPA and DHA from algae, we get a full-spectrum product with an exceptionally high total amount of omega-3.
+By adding flaxseed oil to our EPA and DHA from algae, we get a full-spectrum product with an exceptionally high total amount of omega-3s.
 The extra amount of omega-3 ALA supports a healthy omega-6/omega-3 ratio.
-Due to its high omega-3 ALA content, we think that flaxseed oil is a superior choice compared to cheaper oils such as olive oil, canola, or sunflower oil found in most other products on the market.
+Due to its high omega-3 ALA content, we think that flaxseed oil is a superior choice compared to cheaper oils such as olive, canola or sunflower oil that are found in most other products on the market.

-There is a tiny amount of sunflower oil in our products, and no more than 1/10 per softgel.
-The sunflower oil is part of the DHA algae oil we are currently still sourcing from a European supplier, see above.
+There is a tiny amount of sunflower oil in our products, which makes up no more than 1/10th of what's inside our softgel capsule.
+The sunflower oil is part of the DHA algae oil we currently source from a European supplier (see the section on "DHA-rich algae oil" for more details).
 Some people are concerned about the omega-6 content in sunflower oil.
-Omega-6 fatty acids are also essential to our health, however, most modern diets result in an imbalanced omega-6 to omega-3 ratio, by providing too much omega-6 compared to omega-3.
+Omega-6 fatty acids are also essential to our health; however, most modern diets result in an imbalanced omega-6 to omega-3 ratio by providing too much omega-6 compared to omega-3.
 Therefore, it is advisable to increase our dietary omega-3 intake.
-Due to the tiny amount of sunflower oil and the high total omega-3 content of our products, there is no reason for concern.
+Due to the tiny amount of sunflower oil and the high total omega-3 content in our products, there is no reason for concern.
 In fact, most healthy vegetable oils have a substantially higher total omega-6 content than our oil blend.

-Omega-3s are delicate substances with powerful functionality, and as such, they are also sensitive and susceptible to degradation by oxidation.
-They easily turn rancid when exposed to air, light and heat, or general ageing.
-Apart from losing their functionality, the degradation products resulting from ageing omega-3 fats are not healthy.
-For this reason, omega-3 products need to be protected by antioxidants, to preserve their integrity during their shelf life.
-We have chosen the best natural, vegan antioxidants available for our oil blend.
+Omega-3s are delicate substances with powerful functionality and, as such, they are also sensitive and susceptible to degradation by oxidation.
+They can easily turn rancid when exposed to air, light and heat, or general aging.
+Apart from losing their functionality, the degradation products that result from aging omega-3 fats are not healthy.
+For this reason, omega-3 products need to be protected by antioxidants to preserve their integrity during their shelf life.
+To do this, we have chosen the best natural, vegan antioxidants available for our oil blend.

-The vitamin E in our oil blends is in the form of natural mixed tocopherols.
+The vitamin E in our oil blends comes in the form of natural, mixed tocopherols.
 In fact, vitamin E is a healthy feature by its own merit, especially for your skin and nails.

-The rosemary extract we add to our oil blend comes from the Gunnarshög Gård family farm, just as our flaxseed oil.
+The rosemary extract we add to our oil blend comes from the Gunnarshög Gård family farm, just as our flaxseed oil does.
 It is a powerful antioxidant due to the natural aromatic compounds found in rosemary, and also helps improve the odor and taste of the oils.

-The glycerol in our softgel material acts as a humectant.
-A gel is in essence a starch-based material holding water molecules.
-In order to keep it supple and strong, and protect it from drying out and becoming brittle, it needs to hold its inherent moisture.
+The glycerol in our softgel material acts as a humectant, a substance used to retain moisture.
+A gel is, in essence, a starch-based material that holds water molecules.
+In order to keep our softgels supple and strong and protect them from drying out and becoming brittle, the gel needs to hold its inherent moisture.
 This is the role of glycerin in the softgel shell of our capsules.
-Glycerol is a slightly sweet, syrupy liquid often used in different foods.
+Glycerol is a slightly sweet, syrupy liquid used in many different foods.
 Glycerol can come from both animal and vegetable sources.
 Needless to say, we have ensured the glycerol in our capsule shells is vegan.